luisgamboa-dotcom/C-Users-luisg-Documents-Python_stuff-Random_Image/README.md

 from the same website and filters out common UI images such as logos, icons, badges, sprites, and tiny placeholders.

+# This code has been created on Windows Subsystem (wsl)

+Im not responsible if the code doesnt work on windows`s cmd, I just did this for fun and to test Codex capacity.

 ## Setup

 Python 3.10+ is recommended.
 Install Python dependencies and the Playwright